-There are times when I want something sweet and don’t want to increase my blood sugar level.
-This is when I reach for stevia, a herb 300 times as sweet as sugar with a glycemic index (GI) of 0.
+There are times when I want something sweet and don’t want to increase my blood sugar level or caloric intake.
+That’s when I reach for stevia, an herb 300 times as sweet as table sugar, with a glycemic index (GI) of 0.

 I consider stevia to be the optimal healthy sweetener.
 Why?
 Stevia in and of itself is not particularly nutritious.
 It is the fact that stevia’s sweetness allows me to reduce the amount of sugar that I consume overall that makes it a healthy choice for me.

 I have found that reducing my intake of even natural sweeteners such as honey, maple syrup, coconut sugar, and fruit to be extremely helpful in alleviating the symptoms of the autoimmune disorders that I deal with.
 This makes sense given that even natural sugars can cause inflammation, and is why I have put together my Keto Diet Recipes page with loads of sugar-free recipes.